The Vegetation of Virginia

 Source: National Park Service, Potash and Soap Ashes (painting by Sidney E. King)

-Some spruce and fir forests have survived on the cooler ridgetops, in the Blue Ridge and Appalachian highlands.
+Some spruce and fir forests have survived on the cooler ridgetops in the Blue Ridge and Appalachian highlands.
 Pines became a major component of the forests on the Coastal Plain, outcompeting the broad-leaved trees.
-Rainwater rapidly drained from the surface and below the root zone in the sandy Coastal Plain, so drought-adapted pine species had a competitive advantage east of the Fall Line.
+On the sandy Coastal Plain rainwater rapidly drained from the surface and below the root zone, so drought-adapted pine species had a competitive advantage east of the Fall Line.

 cypress roots and swelled tree bases in swamp at First Landing State Park (City of Virginia Beach)